cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 [cylc] ``->`` cycle point format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To just alter the timezone used in the date-time cycle point format, see :ref:`cycle-point-time-zone`.
+To just alter the time zone used in the date-time cycle point format, see :ref:`cycle-point-time-zone`.
 To just alter the number of expanded year digits (for years below 0 or above 9999), see :ref:`cycle-point-num-expanded-year-digits`.